Discovering Symmetry Groups with Flow Matching: Symmetry Discovery via Flow Matching

 \subsection{Training and Generation with LieFlow}

-\paragraph{Training.} Using exponential curves and the flow matching objective, we can now derive the training and sampling algorithms for our method.
-The training algorithm (Algorithm~\ref{alg:fm_training}) directly implements the Lie group flow matching objective by constructing training pairs $(x_0, x_1)$ where $x_1$ is sampled from the data distribution and $x_0=gx_1$ for a randomly sampled transformation $g \in G$. $x_0$ is now a sample from the prior and lives in the group $G$.
-Unlike standard conditional flow matching, we construct $x_0$ from $x_1$ using $g$ and learn the flow over the Lie algebra of group $G$.
-As $G$ is a group, we can compute the target vector field $A$ analytically using the sampled group element $g$.
-We sample a timestep $0 \leq t \leq 1$ and construct a point $x_t = \exp(tA)x_0$ on the curve.
-Given $x_t$, the model predicts $A$.
-This means that the target vector field for this sample pair $(x_0, x_1)$ is constant over time.
-Thus the network only needs to learn to predict the Lie algebra element that generates the transformation from $x_0$ to $x_1$.
+\paragraph{Training.} Using the interpolation paths and the Lie group flow matching objective, we can now derive the training and sampling algorithms for our method.
+The training algorithm (Algorithm~\ref{alg:fm_training}) directly implements the objective by sampling $x_1$ from the data distribution, sampling a transformation $g \sim p(G)$, and constructing $x_0=gx_1$.
+The target Lie algebra group element $A$ can be computed analytically using the sampled group element $g$.
+We sample a timestep $t \in [0, 1)$ and construct a point $x_t = \exp(tA)x_0$ on the curve.
+Given $x_t$ and $t$, the model predicts $A$.
+We later show a modified time sampling procedure that works well for discovering discrete subgroups in Section~\ref{sec:3d_before}.

 \paragraph{Sampling and Generation.} During sampling (Algorithm~\ref{alg:fm_sampling_data}), we integrate over the learned vector field to produce a new sample $x_1'$.
-The learned vector field predicts Lie algebra elements that are integrated using Euler's method with the exponential map $x_{t + \Delta t} = x_t \exp(\Delta t A_t)$, ensuring that the trajectory remains on the Lie group manifold throughout generation.
-We also output the composed transform $M$, where $x_1' = Mx_0$ as it is required for generating new group elements.
+Starting from $x_0 = gx_1$ for a random $g \sim p(G)$, we iteratively apply the predicted Lie algebra elements using Euler integration with the exponential map $x_{t + \Delta t}' = \exp(\Delta_t A_t)x_t'$.
+This ensures that the trajectory remains on the group orbit.

+We also accumulate the product of all applied transformations into $M$ such that at the end of sampling, $x_1' = Mx_0'$.
+The transformation $M$ is used for generating new group elements (Algorithm~\ref{alg:fm_sampling_group_elements}).

-Algorithm~\ref{alg:fm_sampling_group_elements} generates group elements $h$ consistent with the target group $H$.
+Algorithm~\ref{alg:fm_sampling_group_elements} shows how to generate group elements $h$ consistent with the target group $H$.
 Given a data sample $x_1$, we transform it by $g \sim p(G)$ to obtain $x_0 = gx_1$.
-We then run Alg.~\ref{alg:fm_sampling_data} partially (lines 3-11) on $x_0$, obtaining outputs $x_1'$ and $M$.
-The composed transform $Mg$ forms a group element $h \in H$ that maps $x_1$ to $\hat{x}_1$.
-Note that the new sample $x_1'$ does not always match $x_1$ and in fact converges to the closest mode in the orbit (see Section~\ref{sec:further_analysis} for more details), and thus this procedure does not always produce the identity element.
+We then run Alg.~\ref{alg:fm_sampling_data} partially (lines 3-10) on $x_0$, obtaining outputs $x_1'$ and $M$.
+The key observation is that the composed transform $Mg$ forms a group element $h \in H$ that maps $x_1$ to $x_1'$.